avelino/.emacs/README.md

     - Go doesn't work well at all;
   * Python-mode
     - Python doesn't work well at all;
-  * PHP-mode
-    - this doesn't ship with Emacs and is a bit lacking really
-    - mixed HTML/PHP doesn't work well at all; I use html-mode instead
-  * Erlang
   * Auto-complete
     - use <kbd>TAB</kbd> to auto-complete while typing
   * IDO-mode